mrzacarias/slate/source/includes/ApiV1Prescriptions.md

 }
 ````

 If the OD decided to create a **Prescription**, an instance is created and saved on the database.
-Is also possible for the OD to update the visit.

 ### Structure